¡Muy Divertido!

 ¡Muy Divertido!
-(Very Entertaining!) is a studio album recorded in New York City by Marc Ribot with Los Cubanos Postizos.
-It was released April 25, 2000 on Atlantic Records.
+(Very Entertaining!) is a studio album recorded in New York City by American guitarist and composer Marc Ribot with Los Cubanos Postizos.
+It was released on April 25, 2000 on Atlantic Records.

 Reception

 AllMusic awarded the album 3 stars and the review by Steve Huey states, "Regrouping his Latin backing band Los Cubanos Postizos, Marc Ribot offers a sequel to his 1998 Arsenio Rodríguez tribute The Prosthetic Cubans in Muy Divertido! ("very entertaining").
 While there are once again a few songs penned by Rodríguez, there's also a greater variety of composers represented, including three Ribot originals...
 Overall, it's a worthy follow-up for anyone who enjoyed the first installment".